Fall protection in aerial lifts – What are the requirements?

 NOTE: Although laws and regulations don’t always oblige the use of fall protection, we strongly advise to do so if the situation allows it.

-We have created a simple factsheet whether fall protection is mandatory when working from inside a gondola, suspended platform system or a MEWP.
+We have created a simple factsheet (fall protection in aerial lifts) whether fall protection is mandatory when working from inside a gondola, suspended platform system or a MEWP.
 It is based on the OSHA regulations (United States) and European Standards (Europe).

 14 Comments.
 Leave new